-As Bond Counsel for the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Bonds, including among other things: (a) certified copies of the Resolutions; (b) a certificate of the Auditor General as to tax revenues and outstanding debt; (c) an opinion of the Honorable Thomas Corbett, Attorney General of the Commonwealth; and (d) certificates of the Commonwealth as to material factual matters, including a certificate of the Commonwealth executed pursuant to the federal income tax laws and regulations applicable to the Bonds, and certificates of the Commonwealth and Wells Fargo Bank, N.A., Pittsburgh, Pennsylvania, as Loan and Transfer Agent, with respect to the execution and authentication of the Bonds.
-In rendering our opinion, we have not been retained to nor have we undertaken to verify the factual matters set forth in such certificates or in the Official Statement by independent investigation and we have assumed that the representations made by the Commonwealth in such certificates, the Official Statement and in the other financing documents are true and correct as of the date hereof.
+As note counsel for the Commonwealth, we have examined the proceedings relating to the authorization and issuance of the Notes, including among other things: (a) certified copies of the Resolutions; (b) a certificate of the Auditor General as to tax revenues and outstanding debt; (c) an opinion of the Honorable Tom Corbett, Attorney General of the Commonwealth; and (d) certificates of the Commonwealth as to material factual matters, including a certificate of the Commonwealth executed pursuant to the federal income tax laws and regulations applicable to the Notes, and certificates of the Commonwealth and Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, as Loan and Transfer Agent, with respect to the execution and authentication of the Notes.
+In rendering our opinion, we have not undertaken to verify the factual matters set forth in such certificates by independent investigation and have assumed that the representations made by the Commonwealth in such certificates and in the other financing documents are true and correct as of the date hereof.
 In rendering this opinion, we have also assumed the genuineness of all signatures and the accuracy and completeness of all documents, records and other instruments examined, without undertaking to verify the same by independent investigation.